lemrey/sdk-nrf/applications/thread_border_router/README.rst

 Testing communication with Thread node over nRF TBR
 ---------------------------------------------------

-After performing all steps from `Testing communication with Thread Border Router`_ you can optionally verify the communication between a Thread Router or End Device and a non-Thread device.
+After performing all steps from `Testing communication with Thread Border Router`_ you can optionally verify the communication between a Thread node (Router or End Device role) and a non-Thread device.

-1. Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Thread CLI device building`_).
+1. Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Building the Thread CLI device`_).
 #.
 Turn on the DK.
 #. |connect_terminal_ANSI|